pokemon-speedrunning/speedrun-routes/docs/gen-2/gold-silver/main-glitchless/README.md

 - Go to save spot and take off Berry
 - Do Route 29 manip
 - Get hidden Potion
-- Kill a level 2 Pidgey or a level 3-4  Caterpie if seen

 ### CHERRYGROVE CITY
 - Rival 1: Leer, Scratch spam